 Update your Cash Book once a week

-- Look through your cheque stubs.
+- Look through your cheque stubs and check your online bank statement.
 Enter the details of the bills you have paid into your Cash Book.

 - Check the details against the invoices in the Purchases Paid file.
 Put a tick against the cheque number on each invoice to show that the details have been entered into your Cash Book.